GxnBytes/genesisphillips.nl/readme.md

 # GenesisPhillips.github.io

-This is my personal portfolio website, showcasing my skills, projects, and experience in the field of **Cybersecurity** and **SecOps**.
+This is my personal portfolio website, showcasing my skills, projects, and experience in the field of **Cloud Engineering**.